dropmeaword/computational-thinking/NOTES.md

 ## Course intro

-*“Pick any field X, from archeology to zoology.
+** "Pick any field X, from archeology to zoology.
 There either is now a ‘computational X’ or there soon will be.
-And it’s widely viewed as the future of the field.” *
+And it’s widely viewed as the future of the field." **
-Stephen Wolfram
+*Stephen Wolfram*

 http://blog.stephenwolfram.com/2016/09/how-to-teach-computational-thinking/